Mullaivanam: Production

 The film is one of the many films produced by V. Krishnan who owned Aravind Pictures in Coimbatore.
 The dances were by Rajeswari and Lalitha Rao.
 Choreographer is a well-known natuvanaar, Vazhuvoor B. Ramaiyah Pillai.
-The movie was produced at Central Studios, Coimbatore.
+The film was produced at Central Studios, Coimbatore.

 Soundtrack

-Music was composed by K. V. Mahadevan, while the lyrics were penned by Ku.
-Sa.
-Krishnamurthi, A. Maruthakasi, Thanjai N. Ramaiah Dass, Ka.
-Mu.
-Sheriff and Ko.
-Ku.
+Music was composed by K. V. Mahadevan.
 A Thirupugazh by Arunagirinathar Swamigal was included in the film.
-Playback singers are: M. K. Vijaya, Guruvayur Ponnamma, A. P. Komala, (Radha) Jayalakshmi, Jayasakthivel, Gajalakshmi, and T. M. Soundararajan.